AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingProbabilityMaximizationBasedClusteringTargetingModel.md

 local centroidMatrix = TargetingModel:getModelParameters()

-centroidMatrix = centroidMatrix[1] -- This is a must if you're using K-Means or Meanshift because they store the ModelParameters as a table of matrices.
+centroidMatrix = centroidMatrix[2] -- This is a must if you're using ExpectationMaximization because it stores the ModelParameters as a table of matrices.

 ```